keremburakyilmaz/website-fingerprinting/README.md

     })();
 ```

-- Enumerating media devices through the navigator.mediaDevices reveals the types and counts of connected peripherals such as microphones, webcams, and audio outputs.
+- Listing media devices through the navigator.mediaDevices reveals the types and counts of connected peripherals such as microphones, webcams, and audio outputs.

 - While device labels are usually hidden for privacy, the metadata (device kinds and counts) still provide useful system fingerprints.